All Products

 Workgroup (Optional)

-This applies to batch migration to ECS images.
-For single server migration, skip this parameter.
+This parameter applies to batch migrations to ECS images.
+You can skip this parameter for single-server migrations.

-You can add multiple migration sources to the same workgroup for management.
-Migration sources associated with a workgroup must have automatic incremental synchronization enabled during migration.
+You can add multiple migration sources to the same workgroup for management purposes.
+You must enable automatic incremental synchronization for migration sources associated with a workgroup.
 For more information about batch server migration, see Batch server migration.

-If no workgroup has been created, click Create a New Workgroup.
+If no workgroup is created, click Create a New Workgroup.

 Migration Source Type